top of page

 Outdoor Burning

-In order to obtain a permit, you can stop by the fire station or call us at (425) 222-5841 and we can email the permit to you or arrange for you to pick it up.
+In order to obtain a burn permit please stop by the fire station or you can call us at

-Recreational fires, used for cooking, pleasure, or ceremonial purposes that occur on private property do not require a permit and are currently allowed in the Fire District.
+Recreational fires, used for cooking, pleasure, or ceremonial purposes that occur on private property does not require a permit and is currently allowed in the Fire District under the following rules:

 • Maximum size is 3 feet in diameter x 2 feet in height.